Food & 3 things to do during a Colitis flare up are on my mind today.

 - Nothing changes if nothing changes.

-- When you have a Colitis flare up, remember: Food is not always the enemy.
+- When you have a Colitis flare up you must remember that food is not always the enemy.
 We can’t solely blame it.
 There are several triggers.

-I will talk about some of those Colitis flare up, non-food triggers tomorrow!
+I will talk about some of the Colitis flare up, non-food triggers tomorrow.